FrankLeeeee/HPCAI-2020-BERT-Submission/README.md

 * #sentences/sec = bs * #steps/sec * #gpus
 * throughput at 20mins = bs * #steps at 20mis * #gpus

+**The optimized code is running on 2 nodes with each node having 4 GPUs, making it 8 GPUs.
+This is the max resources we successfully queued for**

 ## Run Baseline